natanim-haile/chat-admin-panel/MIGRATION_STEPS.md

 ## After running the SQL:

 1. The code changes have been reverted to use `first_name`, `last_name`, and `profile_picture`
-2. The Prisma schema needs to be updated to match the new database structure
+2. Update any database client or schema configuration to match the new database structure